 - Wrongful death: If your loved one was killed, you’re probably grief-stricken and wondering how you’ll shoulder medical bills, funeral costs – not to mention the loss of future income for your family.
 Of course, the emotional loss cannot be understated either.
 The Virginia wrongful death statute allows certain family members to bring a claim for the losses they have suffered from the death of their loved one.

-There are many factors that go into determining how long it will take to settle a Suffolk personal injury case.
+There are many factors that go into determining how long it will take to settle a Virginia personal injury case.
 Here are the most important: